equinixmetal-archive/docs-packet-legacy/ip.md

 }
 </meta> -->

-### Default IPv4
+### Default IPv4 Subnet

-Provisioning a new server, Packet assigns the following public IPv4 address blocks depending on the official Operating System you select:
+Provisioning a new server, Packet assigns the following public IPv4 address subnets depending on the official Operating System you select:

 * __Linux Distros:__ /31
 * __Windows Server 2012 r2:__ /30